International Center for Defense and Security

 The International Center for Defense and Security is a non-partisan, non-profit public policy research organization devoted to developing cutting-edge knowledge and analysis of international security and defense issues.
 ICDS' independent expertise helps its state’s institutions develop more effective policies, and raise the general public’s awareness of issues that influence Estonia’s security and defense.

 The ICDS Mission aims to: 1) strengthen Estonia’s defense sector by identifying best practices; 2) sharpen strategic thinking in NATO and the EU on security issues in the Baltic-Nordic region, and 3) deepen appreciation for Estonia’s contributions to Euro-Atlantic security through Estonia’s participation in international military operations; leadership in cyber security, and experience with national reforms (security, political, and economic).

-The FSI Global Policy fellow will work for a period of about ten weeks during Summer 2017.
-The fellow’s project may include research on security challenges facing the Baltic-Nordic region, from armed or cyber attacks to threats against social cohesion and energy security.
+The FSI Global Policy Intern will work for a period of about ten weeks during Summer 2018.
+The intern's project may include research on security challenges facing the Baltic-Nordic region, from armed or cyber attacks to threats against social cohesion and energy security.
 Other current and planned ICDS projects are focused on Russian-speaking minorities in the Baltic states, Russia’s foreign and security policy, as well as defense sector reforms in Ukraine.
-The exact project will be developed with the fellow and ICDS’ program staff.
+The exact project will be developed with the intern and ICDS’ program staff.

 Eligibility and Skills Required:

 The internship is open to continuing undergraduate and graduate students.
 Students from any department are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
 Applicants should have an interest in issues related to international security and defense issues, specifically in the Baltic-Nordic region.

 - Superior research and analytical skills

 - Language Requirement: